Dimm-ddr/loudlyproud/docs/testing-implementation-prompts.md

 Read and implement: docs/testing-task-3-integration.md
 Context: docs/testing-context.md
-Prerequisites: Tasks 1-2 completed, site must be built
+Prerequisites: Tasks 1-2 completed (config and unit test files created)

-Objective: Create integration tests that validate Hugo-generated HTML structure.
+⚠️ IMPORTANT: This task runs in an isolated VM.
+Only CREATE FILES.
+Do NOT run pnpm build or pnpm run test:integration.

-IMPORTANT: Before starting, run: pnpm run build
+Objective: Create integration test files that validate Hugo-generated HTML structure.

 What to do:
 1. Create tests/integration/ directory